International border states of the United States: Border with Canada

 Thirteen states lie on the U.S.–Canada border.
 The U.S. states of Indiana, Illinois, and Wisconsin do not share a direct geographic border with Canada.
-They do, however, possess customs facilities due to their place along the Great Lakes, which leads to the Canadian border.
-(All three states connect Lake Michigan, while Wisconsin also connects to Lake Superior).
+They do, however, possess customs facilities because they border the Great Lakes, on which international commerce comes from Canada.
+(All three states border Lake Michigan, while Wisconsin also borders Lake Superior.)

 Border with Mexico

 Four states lie on the U.S.–Mexico border.

 Borders with other countries

 In addition to the states bordering on Canada and Mexico, the U.S. state of Florida shares maritime boundaries with Cuba and the Bahamas, and Alaska shares a water boundary with Russia (in addition to its land border with Canada).